PurgatorySilverstar/purgatorysilverstar/README.md

 im typically in a Stanley Parable related cosplay on there at the time of writing, feel free to come say hi! i dont bite i swear im friendly (albiet dry at convo lol)

 > [!IMPORTANT]
-> i AM UK based!! so apologies if i do lowkey disappear mid conversation, im either asleep or at colleg :-)
+> i AM UK based!! so apologies if i do lowkey disappear mid conversation, im either asleep or at college :-)

 ## ***